Deconstructing the legendary New York Waldorf Astoria Hotel

 deconstructing-the-legendary-new-york-waldorf-astoria-hotel-1-uym.jpg deconstructing-the-legendary-new-york-waldorf-astoria-hotel-2-6zm.jpg deconstructing-the-legendary-new-york-waldorf-astoria-hotel-3-dh3.jpg deconstructing-the-legendary-new-york-waldorf-astoria-hotel-4-fc4.jpg deconstructing-the-legendary-new-york-waldorf-astoria-hotel-5-g1d.jpg deconstructing-the-legendary-new-york-waldorf-astoria-hotel-6-meq.jpg

-New York, USA - The architectural salvage company, Olde Good Things is known for rescuing US architectural treasures.
+The architectural salvage company, Olde Good Things is known for rescuing US architectural treasures.
 The company has turned up to rescue treasures from New York City landmarks, including the Plaza Hotel, John F. Kennedy International Airport, The Flatiron Building and the former headquarters of the New York Times and this time it has been from the legendary Waldorf Astoria Hotel.

 This Art Deco influenced Waldorf Astoria, which opened in 1931 on Park Avenue, New York City, hosted many historic events, US presidents, foreign dignitaries and even some famous celebrities such as Elizabeth Taylor and Frank Sinatra, according to Kevin Browne from Olde Good Things, who was called in to extract architectural elements from its prestigious ‘Towers’, suites and ballrooms.